OliverLawrenceOvery/MVCProductsWebsite/README.md

 	[RoleName] [nvarchar](50) NULL,
 )
 ```
 Insert role ID's of '1', '2' and '3' corresponding to rolename's of 'Admin', 'Manager', and 'User', and insert user credentials into the 'Users' table as desired.
+Once all tables are created, update model 'ProductsModel.edmx' from database.
 ## Features

 This application allows the user to login with existing credentials or register with new credentials if no account currently exists.
 Note that user-created accounts